Marwan-Mostafa7/Two-Layer-Image-Recognition/README.md

-# Two-Layer-Image-Recognition
+# Image-Recognition-NN
-A simple Neural Network detect whether its a cat or not
+A Neural Network detect for One Class classification